 ASE A4 Steering Suspension Practice Test

-1. While checking the vehicle's wheel alignment after a repair, it is noticed that it has excessive positive camber on one side and excessive negative camber on the other.
-Which of the following has MOST likely caused this condition?
+1. A vehicle's front wheels have excessive positive camber on one side and excessive negative camber on the other.
+Which of these is MOST likely causing this condition?

 - A. The rear axle has shifted.